qld-gov-au/pattern-library/source/content-types/content-patterns/content-patterns.md

 ![Figures](images/figures.png)

 Notes:
-- replace class *.cut-in* with *.cut-in-alt* for alternating display.
-As at 13 October 2011, .cut-in are floated right and .cut-in-alt are floated left.
+- replace class `.cut-in` with `.cut-in-alt` for alternating display.
+As at 13 October 2011, `.cut-in` are floated right and `.cut-in-alt` are floated left.
-- use *.figure* for a figure that is not a cut in (not floated) -use *.diagram* for diagrams to remove the styling (borders, drop shadow) reserved for photos and feature images.
-Combine with *.figure* for standard images and *.cut-in* for floated images.
+- use `.figure` for a figure that is not a cut in (not floated) -use `.diagram` for diagrams to remove the styling (borders, drop shadow) reserved for photos and feature images.
+Combine with `.figure` for standard images and `.cut-in` for floated images.

 ## Data tables (sortable tables)
-Use this pattern to include a Data Table within a content page.
-The template (and associated scripts) will read the information from this markup pattern and create the Data Table.
+Use this pattern to include a data table within a content page.
+The template (and associated scripts) will read the information from this markup pattern and create the data table.
 ### Example 1
 #### XHTML 1.0
 ```html